Breshnahamidi20/cash-register/README.md

 ## Add functionality to check if an input is a palindrome, with input validation and dynamic result display.📝

-> This project is a web application built with HTML, CSS, and JavaScript that change the number you enter to from Arabic Numerals to RomanNumeral.
+> This project is a web application built with HTML, CSS, and JavaScript . and when a customers want to buy some items with consent price it can calculate it and show they the reminding cash.

 ## Demo 📸
 [live Demo] ( )